canbi/SwiftUI-Learning-Adventure/Project 02 - GuessTheFlag/README.md

 - [x] Go back to project 2 and replace the `Image` view used for flags with a new `FlagImage()` view that renders one flag image using the specific set of modifiers we had.
 - [x] Create a custom `ViewModifier` (and accompanying `View` extension) that makes a view have a large, blue font suitable for prominent titles in a view.

+**Project 6 Challange**
+- [x]  When you tap a flag, make it spin around 360 degrees on the Y axis.
+- [x]  Make the other two buttons fade out to 25% opacity.
+- [x]  Add a third effect of your choosing to the two flags the user didn’t choose – maybe make them scale down?
+Or flip in a different direction?
+Experiment!

 ### Screenshots
 <img src="Screenshots/1.png" width="200" /> <img src="Screenshots/2.png" width="200" /> <img src="Screenshots/3.png" width="200" /> <img src="Screenshots/4.png" width="200" />